octobiwancatnobi/squirrel-u/README.md

 ## Why squirrel-u?

-Acorns feed Squirrels but if buried and forgotten, Acorns become Oak trees, which beget more Acorns.
+Acorns feed Squirrels, can be buried (and forgotten) or planted to become Oak trees, which beget more Acorns.

 Developers and teams are hungry for knowledge.
 Knowledge is formed around a few Acorns and grows into diverse branches of expertise through study, practice and sharing with others.